 - Mechanical: A trailer hitch needs to be solidly mounted to your vehicle.
 Some trailer hitches are designed specifically for your vehicle, while others may require adapters or welding.
 Custom-fit trailer hitches usually reuse existing holes or chassis locations to ease installation.
 Vehicle manufacturers may also place pre-drilled or even pre-threaded points for mounting.
 If your vehicle has designated mounting areas, remember that these points were the ones specifically designed by the vehicle engineers for a hitch mount, so it is best to use them rather than make your own.
 Make especially sure that your mounting points are strong, or you could literally lose your cargo.
 Modern vehicle construction includes some areas that are designed to crumple in a collision and won’t work as a hitch mounting point.

 - Electrical: While bike racks and cargo carriers typically don’t require an electrical connection, trailers definitely do, as the taillights must be extended to the end of the trailer.
 Make sure that your electrical installation doesn’t interfere with the operation of your vehicle’s taillights, brake lights and turn signals.
-If necessary, a powered adapter, can protect the rest of your car’s electrical system.
+If necessary, a powered adapter can protect the rest of your car’s electrical system.
 Today’s modern electrical systems are very sensitive, so an adapter is a good choice for most newer models.
 Many new models are wired with an adapter plug already in place for truly easy installation.
 Make sure any wires are tucked away and tidy and that any connections are protected from the elements.

 Image courtesy of Flickr